 HS Math Teacher

 "I really like the drag and drop and how it counts for me.
-I can see how strong misconception really was; it’s clear that 12/15 people has this idea."
+I can see how strong a misconception really was; it’s clear that 12/15 people have this idea."

 HS Physics and Engineering Teacher